 Dragon uses its own voice dictation engine rather than Google’s, so you may find this assistant does a better job of picking up your voice.
 If that’s the case, you have the option to have Dragon listen for your commands at all times, even when the screen is off.

-Download: Dragon Mobile Assistant for Android (Free)
+Download: Dragon Mobile Assistant (Free) [No Longer Available]

-7) Smart Voice Assistant
+7. Smart Voice Assistant

 Some of these apps look outdated.
 Others look modern but still somewhat out of place.
 By comparison, Smart Voice Assistant should look right at home next to the other apps you’ve been running since Android Lollipop.

 Smart Voice Assistant isn’t a ready-to-go solution right from the beginning.
-You go through the list of features you can activate via voice commands and assign your own custom keywords.
+First, you go through the list of features you can activate via voice commands and assign your own custom keywords.
 You also assign names to contacts and particular phone numbers.
 This can feel tedious at first, but when you’re done, you know exactly what your system can do.

-Which Assistant is Right for You?
+Which Siri Alternative Is Right for You?